Corn Flour and the FAILSAFE diet

 So it is ok despite being called cornflour.
 Notice in the picture it is labelled as one word: cornflour and on inspection the powder is white rather than very yellow- both these facts indicate it is the starch so is acceptable.

-To make things a bit more confusing... the picture on the right is actually called corn flour but is nothing to do with corn- it is actually just a wheat starch so is quite ok on the elimination diet if you are including wheat.
+To make things a bit more confusing... the picture on the right is actually called corn flour but has nothing to do with corn- it is actually just a wheat starch so is quite ok on the elimination diet if you are including wheat.
 NO corn in it at all!